Master of Science Program

-Applicants should have the equivalent of a bachelor's degree or the equivalent from an accredited institution with a major in Physics, or a minor in Physics and a major in a related field.
-Those focusing in materials science may find it helpful to have taken at least one year of undergraduate Chemistry.
+Applicants should have a bachelor's degree or the equivalent from an accredited institution with a major in Physics, or a minor in Physics and a major in a related field.
+Those focusing in materials science may find it helpful to have taken some undergraduate Chemistry.